 - Keeping a close watch on your loved one’s mental state and pursuing a court-appointed guardianship if he or she becomes incapacitated

 Ohio law takes a strong stance against all forms of elder abuse, including financial exploitation.
-If you suspect that your loved one is a victim of abuse – or if you would like more specific guidance on how to prevent financial abuse – consult with the elder law attorneys at Mahaffey & Associates, LLC.
+If you suspect that your loved one is a victim of abuse – or if you would like more specific guidance on how to prevent financial abuse – consult with the elder law attorneys at Mahaffey & Associates.
 Based in Toledo, Ohio, the firm provides compassionate and effective advocacy to protect seniors.